Booking optionsEventbrite World Daffodil Convention online registration and payment

 The convention will be held in the Gold Creek precinct in Canberra, Australia.

-Please contact the hotels to make your accommodation reservations Many options are available but three are local and have rooms reserved for us.
-It is recommended to make reservations as early as possible as this is a very busy time of the year and while other accommodation may be available it may not be as convenient.
+Please contact the hotels to make your accommodation reservations Many options are available but three listed below are local and have rooms reserved for us.
+It is recommended to make reservations as early as possible as this is a very busy time of the year and while other accommodation may be available, they may not be as convenient.